HD 86226: Planetary system

 Due to the periodic spectrum shifts when it had when placed under a Doppler test, 13 Magellan Doppler Velocity observations were made of an object found near the star.
 The object discovered in 2010 had a Keplerian orbit, was declared an exoplanet and dubbed HD 86226 b.

-A hot Super-Earth planet called HD 86226 c was also discovered in 2020.
+A hot Super-Earth planet called HD 86226 c was discovered in 2020.
 It may be undergoing considerable atmospheric mass loss.